UWE Global Water Security Programme

 What's the benefit of doing a placement?

-The UWE Bristol Global Water Security Project is a chance for you to use your academic skills to make a difference – and experience life in a different country.
+The UWE Bristol Global Water Security Programme is a chance for you to use your academic skills to make a difference – and experience life in a different country.
 Taking part could also improve both your employability and your chances of undertaking postgraduate studies once you've graduated.

 Placements will run over summer 2018 and/or as a sandwich placement for 2018/19.
 You could choose to link your research/experience to your academic studies as part of your third year modules, including sandwich placements and dissertation projects.
 However, this isn't compulsory.
 You'll be able to make a positive difference by working directly with the host organisation.

 Successful applicants will receive support prior to, during and after their placement/internship experience, as well as financial assistance with costs from UWE Bristol through various initiatives, depending on the opportunity.

 You will support organisations in a number of ways.
 This could include:

 - well rehabilitation

 Take a look at the 'Where can I go?' section below for ideas of how you can get involved in a project.

 Previous students have won prizes for their work – including the National Union of Journalists (Bristol branch) Student Journalism Prize, and the IWSN-UWE Bristol Student Prize.